 - Logs

-Note: Saner creates Default settings for Saner Agent that cannot be modified or deleted and is applied to all the groups.
+| Note: Saner creates Default settings for Saner Agent that cannot be modified or deleted and is applied to all the groups.
 If you want to specify new settings for Saner Agent, you must create new agent settings and apply them to the device groups you want. |

 Create Saner Agent Settings

-User access level: You must be logged in as an Admin/Organization Admin/Account Admin to create Saner Agent settings. |
+| User access level: You must be logged in as an Admin/Organization Manager/Account Manager to create Saner Agent settings. |

-1. Login to the Saner web console and access Control Panel.
+1. Log in to the Saner web console and access Control Panel.

 The Control Panel page appears.

-2. Click the drop-down menu next to the icon and select the organization you want to work with.
+icon and select the organization you want to work with.

 3. Click Agent Configuration. ( Deployment –>Discovery–>Agents–>Agent Configuration)